gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 ::: info

-In this case, using the **tawa** preposition twice is confusing, since it could mean another person getting something from `pana`!
+In this case, using the [tawa]{.tokipona} preposition twice is confusing, since it could mean another person getting something from [pana]{.tokipona}!
 The second use of it is moved to a separate sentence.

 :::